strong-gnome/blackbox-exporter-multiple-icmp/CONFIGURATION.md

 # Can be used to monitor packet loss on the channel or specific itinerary, for example,
 # to determine some deterioration on the channel/itinerary.
 [ packets: <int> ]

+# The delay between each icmp probe send in case multiple probes are handled per query.
+Default value is 1.
+Value must be in the range [1, 200].
+[ delay: <int> ]

 ```